 - They include no specific provision for the appointment of a company secretary.

 The above issues impact how the company is run.
-An investor may have some particular concerns about how and when he may see a return on their investment and we have written separately about what a prudent investor should check for in the articles of association of any company they invest in.
+An investor may have particular concerns about how and when they may see a return on their investment and we have written separately about what a prudent investor should check for in the articles of association of any company they invest in.

 Alongside various other enhancements, IDEA provide: